giacomomarzi/giacomomarzi/README.md

-- 👋 Hi, I’m @giacomomarzi, Assistant Professor (Tenured/RTDb) of Management at IMT School for Advanced Studies Lucca.
+- 👋 I am Giacomo Marzi, Assistant Professor (Tenured/RTDb) of Management at IMT School for Advanced Studies Lucca.

 - 📫 How to reach me at giacomo.marzi@imtlucca.it